JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/sort-collections.md

 <!-- end auto-generated rule header -->

-Whenever npm changes package dependencies through `npm install`, it lexically sorts (that is, alphabetizes by package name) all dependencies in `package.json`.
+Whenever npm changes package dependencies through `npm install`, it sorts (lexicographically) all dependencies in `package.json`.
 However, developers will manually update `package.json` and accidentally leave dependencies out of order.
 Doing so leads to "noise" in commits when a later change re-sorts the packages.

-For most collections (`dependencies`, `peerDependencies`, `exports` entries, etc.) this rule enforces a simple ascending lexical ordering (based on raw string keys).
+For most collections (`dependencies`, `peerDependencies`, `exports` entries, etc.) this rule enforces a simple ascending lexicographical ordering (based on raw string keys).

 `scripts` are an exception: they use a lifecycle‑aware ordering, which groups `pre<name>` / `<name>` / `post<name>` together (even if the middle one is missing).
 See [Scripts Lifecycle Ordering](#scripts-lifecycle-ordering) for more details and examples.